6 Tips for Writing Your Coaching Business Plan (With Templates)

 It might be counterintuitive to end with what, in most business coaching plan templates, will be the first section of the plan.
 But it pays to leave the executive summary for last, after you've filled in all the details in the other sections.

 For the executive summary of the business plan for online coaching, include 1-2 sentences covering the gist of each section.
 Keep the whole thing to a single page if possible.
 That way, you can make sure that even if someone only reads the first page of the business plan, they'll still come away with the core of everything they need to know.
+An AI summarizer can work great here as it will automate this process and save your some time.

 Of course, the business plan is only the beginning of a successful coaching business.
 You'll also need to execute all the strategies outlined within it—the operational piece of it all.
 That's where Profi comes in.